Mexico eAccounting Reporting in ACR: The Chart of Accounts Report

 - Assign G/L accounts to a grouping code and nature.

 - Add the FSV you have created to the parameters of ACR reporting entity.

 You find the step by step for these processes in the blog How to Prepare your Company’s Chart of Accounts for Electronic Accounting in Mexico, or in the SAP Help Portal, under Financial Statement Version for Electronic Accounting.

 If you are running with SAP S/4HANA Cloud, you will receive the FSV and the G/L accounts pre-configured for eAccounting.
 If you need to do modifications, you can refer to:

-- For adjustments in the FSV: Self-service configuration app Maintain Financial Statement Versions, under Master Data.
+- For adjustments in the FSV: Use the self-service configuration app Maintain Financial Statement Versions, which you find in the SAP Fiori Launchpad under Master Data.

-- For adjustments in G/L accounts: Self-service configuration app Manage Chart of Accounts, under Master Data.
+- For adjustments in G/L accounts: Use the self-service configuration app Manage Chart of Accounts, which you find in the SAP Fiori Launchpad under Master Data.

 1 – In the SAP Fiori Launchpad, choose the Run Compliance Reports app.

-2 – Filter for the MX_CHTACCTS_DCL report and choose the run you want to execute.
+2 – Filter for the MX_CHTACCTS_DCL report, and choose the row that you want to run.

 3 – Choose New Run.